Sekondi-Takoradi: Economy

 The city is an important commercial center in Ghana with an industrialized economy.
 Its location on the coast makes it an essential hub for fishing and trading activities.
 The Albert Bosomtwi-Sam Fishing Harbour, located in Sekondi.
 It is one of the largest fishing ports in the region.
 Historically it was a center for the timber and cocoa industries as these resources were transported into the city for export.
 The Takoradi Harbour and the Takoradi Market Circle are also an important sector in the city's economy.
 The discovery of oil in the region in 2010 have resulted in Sekondi-Takoradi to be known as the "Oil City".

 Administration

 The city has a mayor–council form of government.
 The mayor (executive chief) is appointed by the president of Ghana and approved by the town council, the Sekondi Takoradi Metropolitan Assembly.
-The current mayor as of 2021 is Hon.
-Abdul-Mumin Issah.
+The current mayor as of 2021 is Abdul-Mumin Issah.

 Demographics

 The population of Sekondi-Takoradi is 245,382 people, a -37.5% difference from the last census.
-Close to all of Sekondi-Takoradi's population is Christian from which 34.7% are Pentecostal/Charismatic, 25.6% are Protestant, and 14.3% are Catholic with the remaining 11.8% comprising numerous minor denominations.
-About 9% of the population are Muslim, 3.5% identified as non-religious and 0.2% practice traditional African religions while the remaining 0.6% practice other religions.
+Almost all of Sekondi-Takoradi's population is Christian, out of which 34.7% are Pentecostal/Charismatic, 25.6% are Protestant, and 14.3% are Catholic with the remaining 11.8% comprising numerous minor denominations.
+About 9% of the population is Muslim, 3.5% identifies as non-religious and 0.2% practices traditional African religions while the remaining 0.6% practices other religions.
 The major peoples found in the city are the Fante followed by the Ahanta, Nzema, Asante and Wassa people.